MTV Movie & TV Awards Drop in Ratings

 Other award shows, such as the Oscars® and Golden Globes that are self-celebrating have also received a dramatic decrease in viewership.
 In contrast, The Movieguide® Awards, which aired on The Hallmark Channel, cares less about the glitz and glamour of “Hollywood art” and “popularity” and instead celebrates the positive representation of faith and values in many movies, like last year’s Epiphany Prize winner I CAN ONLY IMAGINE.
 The response has been an increase of viewers tuning into the Movieguide® Awards showing that people truly are hungry for inspiring, wholesome content.

 Let us know your thoughts in the comment section.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!